gridsome/gridsome.org/docs/how-it-works.md

 5. **Bootstrap finish** - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras nec velit sed urna malesuada dignissim varius ut libero.

-## Production-ready build
+## Gridsome build
 The `gridsome build` prepares a project for **production**.
-This means it generates files that are optimized and ready to be hosted and deployed on any FTP or static web host. **The build process only uses the GraphQL data layer at build time and not in production.**
+This means it generates HTML files that are optimized and ready to be hosted and deployed on any FTP or static web host.

+> A production-ready build generates **SEO-friendly HTML of every page & route**, that loads the fastest possible way.
+After page is loaded it hydrates into a fully Vue.js application as a SPA.
+This makes clicking around blazing fast.

 ![Gridsome build](./images/gridsome-build.gif)